Dog & Cat Desexing Camberwell

 -

-- Desexing female dogs before their first cycle significantly reduces their risk of developing mammary tumours and cancer.
+- Desexing female dogs before their first cycle substantially decreases their risk of developing mammary tumours and cancer.

-- Desexing your female dog or cat can prevent unwanted "in heat" cycles and eliminate the risk of attracting unwanted males to your home.
+- If you desex your female dog or cat, you can prevent them from going into heat and attracting unwanted males to your home.

 - If you desex your pet, you can prevent the occurrence of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.